Audi A7 Hatchback (2018 - ) review

 There are four suspension set-ups available, depending on which version of the A7 you go for.
 The basic Sport model has a standard setup, while the S line has a setup that’s been both lowered and stiffened for a sportier drive.
 Raid the options list, and you can also have an adaptive suspension that changes its behaviour according to which driving mode you select, or full-on air suspension that does the same, but also regulates the car’s ride height.

 That said, in all the versions we’ve tried, the handling is impressively capable, with commendable control over body roll through the corners and masses of grip and traction from the standard four-wheel drive.
 An optional rear-wheel steering system that works in tandem with the front wheels for improved manoeuvrability and responsiveness makes the car pointer in the bends, too.
-However, the A7 still stops short of being properly sporty due to its size, weight and the fact that the steering it a little light and short of genuine feel.
+However, the A7 still stops short of being properly sporty due to its size, weight and the fact that the steering is a fraction light and short of genuine feel.

 How powerful is it?